-Let this gorgeous winter salad keep you healthy and strong during the holiday rush and through the dark days of winter.
+Let this gorgeous salad keep you healthy and strong during the holiday rush and through the dark days of winter.
 Slice raw collard leaves thin and then massage and marinate the resulting tangle so it remains lively without being rebellious.
 Fruit and nuts add color, sweetness, and more protein.
 This salad can shine as your potluck contribution or serve as your antidote to December's sugar rush.

 Active time: 20 minutes.
 Total time: 20 minutes minimum, but best after marinating at least two hours.
 Yield: 8 servings.

 - 12 ounces collards (340 grams or about 8 medium leaves)

 - 2 tablespoons lemon juice (juice from one lemon)

 - 1/4 teaspoon salt